h2oai/h2o-3/h2o-docs/src/product/ibm-dsx.rst

 Using H2O with IBM Data Science Experience - BETA
 =================================================

-The IBM Data Science Experience (DSX) is an environment provides an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
+The IBM Data Science Experience (DSX) provides an interactive, collaborative, cloud-based environment where data scientists can use multiple tools to activate their insights.
 With DSX, Data scientists can use the best of open source tools such as R and Python, tap into IBMs unique features, grow their capabilities, and share their successes.

 This section show how simple it is to use H2O R with IBM DSX.